Hibbyoyotkggit/Discord-AutoMod/docs/index.md

 This is a discord bot designed to do some moderation tasks.
 This bot is written in [Python](https://www.python.org) and uses [discord.py](https://discordpy.readthedocs.io/en/latest/) ([on Github](https://github.com/Rapptz/discord.py)).

+## Stopped development

+Recently, the developer of discord.py announced, that he ends development on his library.
+[For more info visit his repository.](https://github.com/Rapptz/discord.py) Because I don't feel up to add slash commands myself or to implement the new discord-api myself, I'll end development on this bot as well.
+However, you can still use it until using slash commands is the only way to go.
+Of course you can make a fork to work on it too.
+Please note, that I won't go on updating the configuration guide you can find below too.

 ## Installation and configuration
 - [Installation guide](https://einfachirgendwer0815.github.io/Discord-AutoMod/installation)
 - [Configuration guide](https://einfachirgendwer0815.github.io/Discord-AutoMod/configuration)